tisnik/fractals/docs/complex/index.md

-# Fractals in comples plane
+# Fractals in complex plane